jacobsalmela/spacewalk-k8s/README.md

 docker container ls
 ```

-Now, enter the container and run a few more commands
+(optionally) enter the container and run a few more commands:

 ```
 docker exec -it <CONTAINER ID> /bin/bash

 # Make sure this program is exited
-supervisorctl status spacewalk
+supervisorctl status spacewalk-init
 exit
 ```